SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Depending on the number of times you need to access the internal table, it is recommended to work with sorted tables or tables with secondary keys.
 If you only need to read one or a few data sets, consider the administrative costs of setting up the index.
 - Note: The `BINARY SEARCH` addition is not available for table expressions.
 If `KEY ...` is specified, an optimized search is performed by default.
 There are no performance differences between using the `READ TABLE` statement and table expressions.

-To try it out the following example, create a demo class named `zcl_some_class` and paste the code into it.
+To try it out the following example, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 The example includes multiple reads on standard internal tables using a `READ TABLE` statement ...
 - without `BINARY SEARCH`.